Is It Time To Upgrade Your Industrial Control System?

-The latest tools for data analysis, which include modeling, digital twins, correlation analysis and statistical process control, can provide ways to optimize production in real time via artificial intelligence (AI), said Briccardi.
+The latest tools for data analysis, which include modelling, digital twins, correlation analysis and statistical process control, can provide ways to optimize production in real-time via artificial intelligence (AI), said Briccardi.

 In order to facilitate that analysis, control systems can move the data from machines directly to an on-premise or cloud database for analysis.
 Ideal performance targets/setpoints/recommendations are then fed back to the edge, either to operations, an operator or directly to the PLC.

 That real-time data feedback is paramount to modern-day ICS, said Singh.
 “Clients are looking for speed.
 How quickly can I get data?” he said.
 “From a manufacturer perspective, or from an analyst perspective, if there’s a component failure, you want to know the second of the minute of the day that it happened.
 So, you need real-time data transmissions.”